Zefile8/Dungreed-Mods/DreamGreed/README.md

-DreamGreed mod, for when you want to get a really lucky run now with:
+DreamGreed mod, for when you want to get a really lucky run!

+now with:
 -never gerbera
 -better daisy